Gepetto/constraints-as-terminations/README.md

 ## About this repository

-This repository contains the IsaacLab code associated with the article **CaT: Constraints as Terminations for Legged Locomotion Reinforcement Learning** by Elliot Chane-Sane\*, Pierre-Alexandre Leziart\*, Thomas Flayols, Olivier Stasse, Philippe Souères, and Nicolas Mansard.
+This repository contains an Isaaclab implementation of the article **CaT: Constraints as Terminations for Legged Locomotion Reinforcement Learning** by Elliot Chane-Sane\*, Pierre-Alexandre Leziart\*, Thomas Flayols, Olivier Stasse, Philippe Souères, and Nicolas Mansard.

+This implementation was built by Constant Roux and Maciej Stępień.

 This paper has been accepted for the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2024).